kevinding0218/InterviewDocuments/Q and A/System Design/Consistent Hashing & Tiny URl.md

 	- DB3: only 2 remain there, [6,10] 2 data migrated somewhere else
 	- total of 9/12 = 75% data migrated
 #### Horizontal
-##### consider as a circle and data can be distributed into 360 degress in the circle
+##### consider as a circle and data can be distributed into 360 pieces/degress in the circle
 - 2 machines: DB1 --> [0, 179], DB2 --> [180, 359]
 - 3 machines: DB1 --> [0, 119], DB2 --> [240, 359], DB3 --> [120,239]
 	- DB1: [0,119] data remain there, [120,179] 60 data migrated to DB3